 All the Trustee Directors are familiar with and have access to copies of the current Scheme governing documentation, including the Trust Deed & Rules (together with any amendments), the SIP and key policies and procedures.
 In particular, the Trustee refers to the Trust Deed and Rules as part of considering and deciding to make any changes to the Scheme and, where relevant, deciding individual member cases, and the SIP is formally reviewed at least every three years and as part of making any change to the Scheme's investments.
-The SIP was reviewed during the period with a revised SIP being adopted in September 2020.
+A revised SIP was adopted on 8 August 2022 and is currently being revised to reflect the change of investment strategy.

 Regular training is provided on aspects of the Trustee Knowledge and Understanding requirements.
 Other training relates to topical items or specific issues under consideration and during the Scheme year.
 A training log is maintained in line with best practice and the training programme is reviewed annually to ensure it is up to date and is referenced in the Risk Register to reflect the importance of this area.
 Additionally, the Scheme has in place a structured induction process for new trustees with support for new Trustee Directors to complete the Regulator's Toolkit.
+There were a number of new Directors appointed within the Scheme Year all of whom have completed the Toolkit.